clockworklabs/SpacetimeDB/docs/docs/modules/rust/index.md

 }
 ```

-Managing timers with scheduled table is as simple as inserting or deleting rows from table.
+Managing timers with a scheduled table is as simple as inserting or deleting rows from the table.

 ```rust
 #[reducer]